-The Maternal and Child Survival Program supports programming in maternal, newborn and child health, immunization, family planning and reproductive health, nutrition, health systems strengthening, water/sanitation/hygiene, malaria, prevention of mother-to-child transmission of HIV, and pediatric HIV care and treatment.
-The Program will tackle these issues through approaches that also focus on health systems strengthening, household and community mobilization, gender integration and eHealth, among others.
+The Maternal and Child Survival Program supported programming in maternal, newborn, and child health, immunization, family planning and reproductive health, nutrition, health systems strengthening, water/sanitation/hygiene, malaria, prevention of mother-to-child transmission of HIV, and pediatric HIV care and treatment.
+The Program tackled these issues through approaches that focused on health systems strengthening, household and community mobilization, gender integration, and eHealth, among others.

-With approaches tailored to meet individual country needs, the Program seeks to empower countries to design effective approaches, develop technical skills, apply analytical tools, manage workforce capacity and devote resources to reduce inequities in care, and build sustainable health systems to keep mothers, newborns, and children alive and healthy.
+With approaches tailored to meet individual country needs, the Program empowered countries to design effective approaches, develop technical skills, apply analytical tools, manage workforce capacity and devote resources to reduce inequities in care, and build sustainable health systems to keep mothers, newborns, and children alive and healthy.

-JSI leads the Program’s work in the areas of child health, immunization, and pediatric HIV.
-Our staff also contributes technically to MCSP’s cross cutting functions of measurement, monitoring, evaluation and learning (MMEL), community health, and health systems strengthening, with a focus on the strengthening of routine health information systems and supply chain management.
-Other partners include Jhpiego, Save the Children, PATH, PSI, Core Group, ICF, Results for Development.
-The Maternal and Child Survival Program is the follow-on project to MCHIP, USAID’s global flagship maternal and child health technical assistance project on which JSI was also a partner.
+JSI led the Program’s work in the areas of child health, immunization, and pediatric HIV.
+Our staff also contributed technically to MCSP’s cross-cutting functions of measurement, monitoring, evaluation, and learning (MMEL), community health, and health systems strengthening, with a focus on the strengthening of routine health information systems and supply chain management.
+Other partners included Jhpiego, Save the Children, PATH, PSI, Core Group, ICF, Results for Development.
+The Maternal and Child Survival Program was the follow-on project to MCHIP, USAID’s global flagship maternal and child health technical assistance project on which JSI was also a partner.

-JSI is currently providing technical assistance through MCSP in nineteen countries and is leading the program in Namibia, Nigeria, and Uganda.
+JSI provided technical assistance through MCSP in nineteen countries and is leading the program in Namibia, Nigeria, and Uganda.
 MCSP is the follow on project to MCHIP, USAID's global flagship Maternal and Child Health Integrated Program on which JSI was also a partner.
-MCHIP continues to work in: Bangladesh, Malawi, Mozambique, Pakistan, Republic of South Sudan, Yemen and Zimbabwe.
+MCHIP continues to work in: Bangladesh, Malawi, Mozambique, Pakistan, Republic of South Sudan, Yemen, and Zimbabwe.